jyothiraditya-n/bfcli/README.md

     -M, --max-subs N  Sets the maximum number of subroutines and relocations used by `-OS` to N. (N = -1 disables the limit.)

   Note: If no output file is specified, a filename is chosen automatically.
+The
+        output filename of `-' designates stdout.

   Note: The following is the list of optimisations enabled by the --optim flags:
-     0: No optimisations enabled.
+     0: No optimisations enabled beyond run-length compression.
      1: Merges most FWD and BCK operations into indexed INCs and DECs.
      2: Detects and converts loops into multiply-and-add operations.
      3: Optimises addition to zeroed-out cells away to a simple copy.